lqiu1127/TippyCalculator/README.md

 The following **additional** features are implemented:

 * [x] Added support for random amount of tip between 20-50%
+* [x] Added button for resetting the page with JavaScript

 ## Video Walkthrough